 Moreover, even if the progress rate always speeds up, LATE may still make mistakes.
-Take WordCount as an example (Fig. 3).
+Take WordCount as an example (Figure 3).
 Suppose we have two tasks running concurrently.
-One of them is a normal task (task 2), running in the map phase at 1 percent per second with 40 percent of the total task progress left, and the other is a slow task (task 1) running in the combine phase at 1 percent per second with 30 percent progress left.
-The remaining times of the normal and the slow tasks calculated by LATE will be 40%/(1%/s) = 40 s and 30%/(1%/s) = 30 s, respectively.
+One of them is a normal task (task 2), running in the map phase at 1% per second with 40% of the total task progress left, and the other is a slow task (task 1) running in the combine phase at 1% per second with 30% progress left.
+The remaining times of the normal and the slow tasks calculated by LATE will be 40%/(1%/s) = 40s and 30%/(1%/s) = 30s, respectively.
 In this case, LATE will give a higher priority to backup the normal task because it seems to have a longer remaining time.
-However, as the progress rate of the combine phase is three times that of the map phase in WordCount, the normal task (task 2) will be running at 3 percent per second once it enters the combine phase.
-In fact, the remaining time of the normal task (task 2) is (40%-33%)/(1%/s)+33%/(3%/s)=18 s due to the progress rate acceleration from the map phase to the combine phase.
+However, as the progress rate of the combine phase is three times that of the map phase in WordCount, the normal task (task 2) will be running at 3% per second once it enters the combine phase.
+In fact, the remaining time of the normal task (task 2) is (40% - 33%)/(1%/s) + 33%/(3%/s) = 18s due to the progress rate acceleration from the map phase to the combine phase.